 In any location it is essential that the service providers have undertaken an extensive risk analysis encompassing both frequent minor complications and the rarer, more clinically significant, adverse events.
 Any service should be able to demonstrate a clinical governance structure able to monitor and act on adverse events.
 Where necessary, the arrangements with local acute providers for transferring patients with potentially major complications should be clear to all.

 The section is a glossary of terms defining endoscopy services in different settings with a broad outline of their defining features.
-Such definitions will facilitate the JAG Certification process and will aid the commissioning of new services.
+Such definitions will facilitate the JAG Accreditation process and will aid the commissioning of new services.

 Acute or General Hospital